jruels/modern-application-bootcamp/microservices-architecture/05-service-mesh-istio/README.md

 `kubectl get svc -n istio-system`

+or more specifically

+`kubectl get svc -n istio-system | grep ingress`

 Save the IP address of `istio-ingressgateway`.
 You'll need it

 **Step 11:** Enter the IP address of `istio-ingressgateway` into the address bar of your computer's browser.